-The Statement of Net Position is a point in time financial statement.
-The Statement of Net Position presents the financial position of the university at the end of the fiscal year.
-To aid the reader in determining the university's ability to meet immediate and future obligations, the statement includes all assets, liabilities, deferred outflows/inflows, and net position of the university and segregates the assets and liabilities into current and noncurrent components.
+The statement of net position is a point-in-time financial statement.
+The statement of net position presents the financial position of the university at the end of the fiscal year.
+To aid the reader in determining the university's ability to meet immediate and future obligations, the statement includes all assets, liabilities, deferred outflows/inflows of resources, and net position of the university and segregates the assets and liabilities into current and noncurrent components.
 Current assets are those that are available to satisfy current liabilities, inclusive of assets that will be converted to cash within one year.
 Current liabilities are those that will be paid within one year.
-The Statement of Net Position is prepared under the accrual basis of accounting; assets and liabilities are recognized when goods or services are provided or received despite when cash is actually exchanged.
+The statement of net position is prepared under the accrual basis of accounting; assets and liabilities are recognized when goods or services are provided or received, despite when cash is actually exchanged.

 From the data presented, readers of the statement are able to determine the assets available to continue the operations of the university.
 They are also able to determine how much the university owes vendors, lenders, and others.
-Net position represents the difference between the university's assets and liabilities, along with the difference between deferred outflows and deferred inflows, and is one indicator of the university's current financial condition.
+Net position represents the difference between the university's assets and liabilities, along with the difference between deferred outflows of resources and deferred inflows of resources, and is one indicator of the university's current financial condition.

-The Statement of Net Position also indicates the availability of net position for expenditure by the university.
+The statement of net position also indicates the availability of net position for expenditure by the university.
 Net position is divided into three major categories.
 The first category, net investment in capital assets, represents the university's total investment in property, plant, and equipment, net of outstanding debt obligations and deferred outflows/inflows of resources related to these capital assets.
 To the extent debt has been incurred but not yet expended for capital assets, such amounts are not included.
-The next category is restricted net position, which is sub-divided into two categories, nonexpendable and expendable.
-Nonexpendable restricted net position includes endowment and similar resources whose use is limited by donors or other outside sources and as a condition of the gift, the principal is to be maintained in perpetuity.
+The next category is restricted net position, which is subdivided into two categories, nonexpendable and expendable.
+Nonexpendable restricted net position includes endowment and similar resources whose use is limited by donors or other outside sources and, as a condition of the gift, the principal is to be maintained in perpetuity.
 Expendable restricted net position is available for expenditure by the university but must be spent for purposes as determined by donors and/or external entities that have placed time or purpose restrictions on the use of the resources.
 The final category is unrestricted net position.
 Unrestricted net position is available to the university for any lawful purpose of the institution.

-The following table summarizes the university's assets, liabilities, deferred outflows/inflows, and net position at June 30, 2013, and June 30, 2012.
+The following table summarizes the university's assets, liabilities, deferred outflows/inflows of resources, and net position at June 30, 2014, and June 30, 2013:

 Table I. Summary of Net Position (in thousands of dollars)

+(iii tilousarius or dollars)

-2013 2012
+2014 2013

 ASSETS:

-Current assets \$ 536,296 \$ 548,728
+Current assets \$ 549,736 \$ 536,296

-Capital assets, net 2,024,634 1,895,759
+Capital assets, net 2,104,873 2,024,634

-Other assets 1,317,715 1,300,352
+Other assets 1,436,970 1,317,715

-Total assets 3,878,645 3,744,839
+Total assets 4,091,579 3,878,645

 DEFERRED OUTFLOWS:

-Deferred loss on debt refunding 6,449
+Deferred amount on debt refunding 5,911 6,449

 LIABILITIES:

-Current liabilities 327,927 357,676
+Current liabilities 345,458 327,927

-Noncurrent liabilities 855,033 777,133
+Noncurrent liabilities 939,233 855,033

-Total liabilities 1,182,960 1,134,809
+Total liabilities 1,284,691 1,182,960

-NET ASSETS:
+NET POSITION:

-Invested in capital assets, net of
+Net investment in capital assets 1,431,939 1,407,126

-related debt 1,407,126 1,330,993

-Restricted - nonexpendable 442,343 423,833
+Restricted - nonexpendable 470,815 442,343

-Restricted - expendable 429,668 409,920
+Restricted - expendable 481,693 429,668

-Unrestricted 422,997 445,284
+Unrestricted 428,352 422,997

-Total net assets \$ 2,702,134 \$2,610,030
+Total net position \$ 2,812,799 \$ 2,702,134

-Total net position increased by \$92.1 million, or 3.53%, during the 2013 fiscal year.
-The increases were in net investment in capital assets, restricted - nonexpendable and restricted - expendable.
+Total net position increased by \$110.7 million, or 4.1%, during the 2014 fiscal year.
+The increases were in net investment in capital assets, restricted - nonexpendable, restricted - expendable and unrestricted.
 Increases in investment income, state appropriations, and tuition and fees were the largest contributors to the increase in net position.